Chart Color Schemes

 Bondi - Tamarama - Bronte's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Health outcomes data shows excellent results across Bondi-Tamarama-Bronte, with very low prevalence of common health conditions across all age groups.
-Approximately 88% of the total population (17,584 people) has private health cover, significantly higher than the national average of 55.3%.
+The rate of private health cover is exceptionally high at approximately 88% of the total population (17,592 people), compared to the national average of 55.3%.

-The most prevalent medical conditions are asthma and mental health issues, affecting 6.1 and 5.7% of residents respectively.
-A majority, 79.0%, report being completely free from medical ailments, slightly higher than Greater Sydney's 77.6%.
-In terms of demographics, 12.6% of residents are aged 65 and over (2,514 people), lower than the 16.4% in Greater Sydney.
-Despite this, health outcomes among seniors align with those of the general population.
+The most prevalent medical conditions in the area are asthma and mental health issues, affecting 6.1% and 5.7% of residents respectively.
+A majority, 79.0%, reported being completely clear of medical ailments, slightly higher than the Greater Sydney average of 77.6%.
+The area has a lower proportion of seniors aged 65 and over at 12.6% (2,515 people), compared to Greater Sydney's 16.4%.
+Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health